helboukkouri/character-bert/README.md

 >>> tensor([[-0.3378, -0.2772]], grad_fn=<AddmmBackward>)  # class logits
 ```

-For more complete (but still illustrative) examples you can refer to the `run_experiments.sh` script which can run Classification/SequenceLabelling with BERT/CharacterBERT.
+For more complete (but still illustrative) examples you can refer to the `run_experiments.sh` script which runs a few Classification/SequenceLabelling experiments using BERT/CharacterBERT.

 ```bash
 bash run_experiments.sh
 ```

-You can adapt the `run_experiments.sh` script to experiment with the available models.
+You can adapt the `run_experiments.sh` script to try out any available model.
 You should also be able to add real classification and sequence labelling tasks by adapting the `data.py` script.

 ## How do I pre-train CharacterBERT?